grigorescu/Brownian/README.md

 ------------

 * Python 2, version 2.6 or greater.
 * Brownian comes with it's own webserver, for testing purposes.
-For production use, you will want to configure Apache or a similar server.
-(TODO: Add instructions).
+* For production use, (configure Apache with mod_wsgi)[https://docs.djangoproject.com/en/1.4/howto/deployment/wsgi/modwsgi/], and point it to Brownian/wsgi.py.

 Virtualenv Setup
 ----------------